Kunull/Writeups/docs/ROP Emporium/ret2win.md

 So the address of `ret2win()` is `0x0804862c` in the 32-bit executable.
 One thing to note is that the arguments for a 32-bit function call are pushed on the stack whereas the arguments for a 64-bit function call are stored in registers.

-You can check out live overflow's video if you to know more differences in 64-bit and 32-bit assembly.
+You can check out [Live overflow's video](https://www.youtube.com/watch?v=vXWHmucgZW0&list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN) if want you to know more differences in 64-bit and 32-bit assembly.

 ### Cyclic pattern